build-on-aws/content/tutorials/building-real-time-streaming-analytics-application-on-apache-kafka/index.md

 !['Upload' button within the bucket objects view](images/upload_to_bucket.png)

 4. Click `Add files` and select the JAR file `ClickStreamProcessor-1.0.jar` that you recently generated.

 !['Add files' button to select and upload local files to the S3 bucket](images/add_files_to_bucket.png)

 ### Step 4:  Create a Stack using AWS CloudFormation

 Next, we'll create a CloudFormation stack and automatically deploy the following resources by uploading the CloudFormation template:

 * `Amazon OpenSearch Cluster`: This is where we can visualize the consumed clickstream data.
 It is deployed in private subnets of a VPC.
 * `Amazon ECS Cluster + Task definition`: The container application that generates the sample clickstream data runs inside the ECS cluster as a Fargate task.
 * `Amazon Kinesis Data Analytics`: This is where the Flink application runs, consuming the clickstream data from the MSK cluster, processing it and writing it to the OpenSearch Service.
-* `Amazon EC2 Instance (Kafka client)`: This EC2 instance serves as a Kafka client and allows us to interact with the MSK cluster by among other things creating Kafka topics.
+* `Amazon EC2 Instance (Kafka client)`: This EC2 instance serves as a Kafka client and allows us to interact with the MSK cluster by, among other things, creating Kafka topics.
 * `Amazon EC2 Instance (Nginx proxy)`: This EC2 instance serves as a Nginx proxy and allows us to access the OpenSearch Dashboard from outside of the VPC, i.e., from the Internet.
 * `Security groups`: Security groups help us to control the traffic that is allowed to reach and leave a particular resource.
 * `IAM roles`: An IAM role is an IAM identity that has specific permissions attached to it and can be assumed by an IAM user or an AWS service.
 For example, an IAM role can be used to grant permissions to an application running on an EC2 instance that requires access to a specific Amazon S3 bucket.

 Rather than creating the required resources manually we make use of the CloudFormation template to automatically deploy the resources in your AWS account.

-1. Navigate to the [CloudFormation console](https://console.aws.amazon.com/cloudformation/) and click on `Create Stack`.
+1. Navigate to the [CloudFormation console](https://console.aws.amazon.com/cloudformation/?sc_channel=el&sc_campaign=devopswave&sc_content=building-real-time-streaming-analytics-application-on-apache-kafka&sc_geo=mult&sc_country=mult&sc_outcome=acq) and click on `Create Stack`.

 2. Choose `Upload a template file` and click `Choose file` to upload the CloudFormation template file `cf_template.yml` that can be found in the root of the downloaded repository.
 Then, click `Next`.